 While the princess was in a relationship with Llewellyn, she announced her separation from Antony on March 19, 1976.
 Buckingham Palace said at the time, "HRH The Princess Margaret, Countess of Snowdon, and the Earl of Snowdon have mutually agreed to live apart.
 The Princess will carry out her public duties and functions unaccompanied by Lord Snowdon.
 There are no plans for divorce proceedings."

 In 1978, Princess Margaret and Antony's divorce was finalized.

-Not long after the divorce, Antony remarried film production assistant Lucy Lindsay-Hogg.
-The couple began dating while Antony.
+Not long after the divorce, Antony married film production assistant Lucy Lindsay-Hogg.
 The couple would eventually give birth to a daughter in 1979.
 However, Antony and Lindsay-Hogg divorced in 2000 after it was revealed that the Earl fathered another child out of wedlock in 1998.